 The thick of the ‘middle’ offers a silver lining though.
 I give in to disorder.
 To mess.
 To relaxation after 8pm.
 I toss the kids in their rooms and shut the door, put in earplugs and meditate for 25 minutes everyday.
 After all the littles finally fall asleep, I surf the internet and get sucked into TED talks and a 33 hour virtual conference on meditation.
 I leave dishes unwashed and laundry un-hung.
-I try on Adam’s philosophy and live life instead of obsess about order.
+I try on A’s philosophy and live life instead of obsess about order.
 And don’t tell him, but I like it.

 But 5am still comes early and nightly dharma talks inspire me but they don’t make me feel less tired.
 The relentlessness of being ON.
 ALL.
 THE.
 TIME. is intense.
 By the end I just feel sunk.